donejs/bitballs/README.md

 Download and use the graphical installer available on [postgresql.org](http://www.postgresql.org/download/windows/).
 Make sure you host it listen to port `5432`.

+Then using `pgAdmin III` graphical database manager, which should have been installed with `postgres`, create a `bitballs` database.

 *Coming Soon*

 ### Download Source